 Finally, think about your budget.
 Running belts cost between $30 and $50, with the more expensive belts generally having the ability to carry hydration, but if this isn’t something you need, save your money.

-How we tested the best running belts
+How we test the best running belts

 To understand the capabilities of each running belt on this list, we went on several different runs while wearing each of them to see how they performed during easy runs, and hard efforts.
 We looked at whether the running belt was easy to adjust for a secure fit against the waist, and how much it bounced against the back during a run.